Home

 operate in too much of a fog.
 The small shelfprint game has

-a nice production, especially for an American game, with
+a nice production for an American game, with

 delicious artwork, though I find the black cherry color